CrowdStrike/foundry-sample-scalable-rtr/README.md

 Once the deployment has finished, release the app using the three-dot menu on the right.
 Next, go to **Foundry** > **App catalog**, find your app, and install it.

-Then, open the main menu in the top left and go to **Custom Apps**.
+Go to **Custom apps**.
 You should see your app listed and be able to enter a job.
 After the job executes, you'll receive an email with the execution information.

 ## Basic information